TimeLighting: Guided Exploration of 2D Temporal Network Projections: Related Work

+Algorithms now exist that draw temporal networks directly in the space-time cube~\cite{simonetto2018event,arleo2022event}.
+These approaches do not impose timeslices on the temporal network but directly embed the network in the space-time cube.
+However, the only way to visualize such $2D + t$ drawings on a 2D plane was to select timeslices or present an animation of the data over time.
+The work we present here bridges this gap for temporal network visualization.

 \textbf{Guidance for Graph Exploration} Due to the challenge of analyzing complex events such as those modeled by temporal networks, researchers also investigated approaches to provide support and ease the analysis for users.
 The resulting approaches fall under the definition of ``guidance''~\cite{ceneda2017characterizing}.
 Guidance is characterized as \textit{active} support in response to a \textit{knowledge gap} which hinders the completion of an interactive visual data analysis session.
-Over the years, several approaches have been devised, providing different types of guidance in different phases of the analysis~\cite{ceneda2019review,ceneda2022TVCG}.
-For instance, May et al.~\cite{may2012using} describe a method to enhance the exploration of large graphs using glyphs.
+Over the years, several approaches have been devised, providing different types of guidance~\cite{ceneda2019review,ceneda2022TVCG}.
+May et al.~\cite{may2012using} describe a method to enhance the exploration of large graphs using glyphs.
 While the user explores a given area of interest (the focus), the system automatically highlights the path to other possibly off-screen interesting nodes (the context).
 Gladisch et al.~\cite{gladisch2013navigation} provide support during the navigation through large hierarchical graphs by suggesting what to explore next.
-Thanks to a user-customizable degree-of-interest function, the system can suggest how to navigate the graphs, both horizontally and vertically, adjusting the level of abstraction of the hierarchy.
 Despite the work in this area, applying guidance to temporal networks is uncharted territory.
-Given a temporal network modeled in a space-time cube, our goal is to provide guidance to support the identification of interesting time intervals and nodes requiring further attention and analysis from the user.
+Given a temporal network drawn in a space-time cube, our goal is to provide guidance to support the identification of interesting time intervals and nodes requiring further attention and analysis.